Marketcircle/jiraSOAP/README.markdown

 - Performance optimizations; there are a number of places that can be optimized
   + Using GCD/Threads for parsing arrays of results; a significant speed up for large types and large arrays (ie. creating issues from JQL searches)
 - Public test suite
-  + Needs a mock server
+  + Needs a lot of mock data

 Note on Patches/Pull Requests
 -----------------------------

 This project has a tendancy to change drastically between releases as it is still unstable, so patches may not cleanly apply.
-It may be better to just open an issue.

 If you want to help by submitting patches: